MaJerle/lwprintf/docs/test-results/index.rst

     not affecting final results.
 Keep in mind that effective number of precision digits with ``float`` type is ``7`` and for ``double`` is ``15``.

+With the exception to additional specifiers, supported only by *LwPRINTF* library, all tests are compared against ``stdio printf`` library included in *Microsoft Visual Studio C/C++ compiler*.

 .. literalinclude:: ../../tests/test_results.test
     :encoding: utf-16
     :linenos: